 Parents must learn that, while they might lay down their life for their child, they’ll make a lot of enemies if they trample on other people’s children in the process.
 Parents must also learn that other people’s children might have genuine virtues that their darlings don’t possess.
 So when Junior gets only a non-speaking part as a lamb in the school nativity play, his parents still turn up to cheer him on and congratulate the infant Mary and Joseph on their performance on stage.

 Similarly, I’ve learnt that I’ll fight for my own book with an energy and shamelessness I never knew I possessed.
 Despite being an introvert and shrinking violet, I’ve said yes to every offer of publicity (including an anxiety-inducing appearance on a local TV network) and been hyper-vigilant to opportunities to push my novel without being pushy.
-Meanwhile, I’ve continued to review others’ novels on my blog, and to celebrate the success of those I’ve particularly enjoyed.
+Meanwhile, I’ve continued to review others’ novels on my blog (Annecdotal), and to celebrate the success of those I’ve particularly enjoyed.

 Readers are lovely and feedback is ace